Schichau-Werke: Interwar years

 When Ziese died in 1917, the management of the company passed to the husband of his only daughter, Hildegard, the Swede Carl Carlson.
 After his death, Hildegard Carlson ran the firm.
 After World War I, the shipyard was threatened with bankruptcy and in 1929 it was bought by the German government.
 In 1930, the company bought a small yard in Königsberg.

 After the First World War, the Schichau works, together with the Union-Giesserei in Königsberg (that they later took over), was encouraged to focus on locomotive building with the aid of government subsidies known as Osthilfe ("Eastern Aid").
 During the Second World War, the firm of Borsig placed several contracts with the Schichau-Werke in Elbing, that continued production until January 1945.

 WWII years

-During World War II (in 1941-1944) F. Schicau was operator of Nobel & Lessner shipyard in Tallinn.
+During World War II (in 1941–1944) F. Schichau was operator of Nobel & Lessner shipyard in Tallinn.

 U-boat production

 During World War II, Schichau built 94 U-boats for the Kriegsmarine (German Navy) at its Danzig shipyard.
 The yard in Elbing produced midget submarines of the Seehund class.
 In addition to the manufacture of Type VII C submarines, the shipyard in Danzig also built the revolutionary Type XXI U-boats.
 Up to 1944, 62 Type VII C U-boats (and two Type VII C/41s) were built, before production was switched to the Type XXI.
 A total of 30 submarines of this latter class were built and launched at Danzig by the end of the war, but never saw combat.